louislef299/aws-sso/docs/content/getting-started.md

 kubectl krew install louislef299/aws-sso
 ```

-once installed, you can check your version by running:
+Once installed, you can check your version by running:

 ```bash
 $ aws-sso version